alpiepho/coursera_go_classes/alpiepho/Course3/week2/Quiz.md

 Shared libraries used by a process.

-Memory and register values unique to a process.
+X - Memory and register values unique to a process.

 The parameters specific to the operating system.